joncohencoding/music_theory_helper/README.md

 # music_theory_helper
-Python Project to see how the notes in chords progressions interact with each other
+Python Project with MVC design to see how the notes in chords progressions interact with each other

 ## To Run
 Run 'pip install' to lock pipfile